The 7 Best Portable Water Purifiers For Travel (Complete Buyer's Guide)

 Many other travel websites have covered almost every travel topic under the sun but have written virtually nothing on the subject of water, which is quite surprising, considering that clean, safe drinking water is absolutely critical to our survival and well-being on the road.

-Water is something we put into our bodies every single day, so it’s absolutely essential we ensure that the water we’re drinking is of the utmost purity and potability.
+Water is something we put into our bodies every single day, so it’s absolutely essential that the water we’re drinking is of the utmost purity and potability.

 Even slightly impure water could contain cumulative toxins that could gradually build up in our bodies over time, causing long-term damage to our physical health.

 Unfortunately, we cannot take clean water for granted anymore.
-The techno-industrial system that the world is addicted to has polluted the natural environment with myriad hazardous substances, largely as a result of industrial and agricultural activities, and many of these harmful contaminants have found their way into our water supplies.
+The techno-industrial system that the world is addicted to has polluted the natural environment with myriad hazardous chemicals, heavy metals and other contaminants, and many of these harmful substances have found their way into our drinking water supplies.

-In most populated parts of the world, we can no longer cup our hands and drink directly from a pond, creek, river or lake (no matter how clear the water is) without fear of falling sick shortly thereafter from some terrible viral or bacterial pathogen like Giardia or E.coli.
+In most populated parts of the world, we can no longer cup our hands and directly drink the water from a pond, creek, river or lake (no matter how clear the water is) without fear of falling sick shortly thereafter from some terrible viral, protozoan or bacterial pathogen like Giardia or E.coli.